Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Other Numerical Experiments

-In this section, we present our numerical experiments.
+In this section, we present additional numerical experiments on problem instances from data science applications.
 The aim of our empirical comparisons is to demonstrate that the accelerated rates derived in this paper a) occur on real data and not just in toy examples and b) study how \fw{} with open-loop step-sizes admits very different convergence rates for problems that differ only by very few parameters.
 All of our numerical experiments are implemented in \textsc{Python} and performed on an Nvidia GeForce RTX 3080 GPU with 10GB RAM and an Intel Core i7 11700K 8x CPU at 3.60GHz with 64 GB RAM.
 Our code is publicly available on \href{https://github.com/ZIB-IOL/affine_invariant_open_loop_fw}{GitHub}.